 4. Swap Clothes With Your Friends

 If you have a friend who is the same size as you, you are in luck!
-Swap clothes with them and explore their fashion sense some.
+Swap clothes with them and explore their fashion sense.
 This is especially great if they have a completely different style than you normally gravitate toward.

 What do your friends pull off exceptionally well that you are afraid to try on your own?
 See if you can get that piece from their closet, style it with pieces from your closet, and see how you like it.